ReDI-School/nrw-html-and-css/lesson18/index.md

 /* Example 1 */
-/* If you have multiple places in your stylesheet(s) where the background is defined for the h1 tag like below, the pink background will be applied becuase it comes last. */
+/* If you have multiple places in your stylesheet(s) where the background is defined for the h1 tag like below, the pink background will be applied because it comes last. */

 h1 {
   background: red;